aritraibm/docker-learn/README.md

 ### 8. Run/execute docker image

 * Description: Use the below command to run the docker image.
 So it'll run the springboot application as a docker container and will be available in port 8090.
+We can use image name or image id.
-* Command: ```docker run -p 8090:8090 docker-sample-api```
+* Command (image name): ```docker run -p 8090:8090 docker-sample-api```
+* Command (image id): ```docker run -p 8090:8090 4cefdb8ee5f0```

 ### 9. View docker containers